-(3) Reporting Requirements
+"(3) Reporting Requirements

-- (A) Effective April 1st, 2016, for each calendar year (January 1 through December 31) beginning with 2015 and continuing with each subsequent calendar year until 2018, a marine coating or pleasure craft coating manufacturer or distributor shall submit to the District by April 1 of the following calendar year, an annual quantity and emissions report for products subject to the rule that were sold or distributed for sale within the District.
-The report format shall be approved by the Executive Officer, and shall include the annual sales or distribution volume and the regulatory VOC content of marine coating and pleasure craft coatings sold or distributed within the District. - (B) Effective April 1st, 2016, for each calendar year (January 1 through December 31) beginning with 2015 and continuing with each subsequent calendar year until 2018, each manufacturer or distributor of a marine coating or pleasure craft coating that were sold or distributed for sale within the district, shall submit to the District by April 1 a list of all U.S. distributors to whom they supply products that are subject to this rule, including but not limited to, private label marine coating or pleasure craft coatings, and toll manufactured marine coating or pleasure craft coatings.
-The report format shall be approved by the Executive Officer and shall include the distributor's name, address, contact person and telephone number.
+- (A) Annual Quantity Emissions Reports (AQER) - Effective April 1st, 2016 for each calendar year (January 1 through December 31) beginning with 2015 and continuing with each subsequent calendar year until 2018, a marine coating or pleasure craft coating manufacturer or distributor shall submit to the District by April 1st of the following calendar year, an annual quantity and emissions report for products subject to the rule that were sold or distributed for sale within the District.
+The report format shall be approved by the Executive Officer, and shall include the annual sales or distribution volume and the regulatory VOC content of marine coatings and pleasure craft coatings sold or distributed within the District. - (B) List of Distributors

+Effective April 1st, 2016 for each calendar year (January 1 through December 31) beginning with 2015 and continuing with each subsequent calendar year until 2018, each manufacturer or distributor of a marine coating or pleasure craft coating that were sold or distributed for sale within the district, shall submit to the District by April 1st a list of all U.S. distributors to whom they supply products that are subject to this rule, including but not limited to, private label marine coating or pleasure craft coatings.
+The report format shall be approved by the Executive Officer and shall include the distributor's name, address, contact person and telephone number."